 Rationale: As JavaScript is an interpreted language, longer names may have a performance effect.
 Shortening the names when they are unique and non-confusable can improve application execution speed.

 Guideline: Attributes should be quantities that are available by querying a vehicle system, subsystem, or service, or are derived from such queried values.
-Fabricating an attribute within the API interface code should not be allowed.
+Fabricating attribute values by hardcoding within the API’s implementation layer should not be required.
 A questionable attribute can be retained if evidence can be provided that any one manufacturer’s vehicle supports that attribute.

 Rationale: If the API implementation cannot access valid values for an attribute, it is forced with making the attribute optional (and hence dropping support for it), or programming the information somehow into the module.
 Any changes that would require modifications of the manufacturing line are considered too intrusive.
 For example, an API that returns the color of the car would be disallowed because that information would not be contained anywhere within the vehicle.
 The only way that information could be made available to a JavaScript API would be if it were specially programmed into each vehicle coming off the assembly line with a color code.
 The provision to allow for questionable attributes to be left in the specification is because there are differences between all manufacturers on what data is supported.
 If the defender of an attribute under question can come up with a specific example where the attribute is implemented by some manufacturer, then it should be left in the specification.
 Coming up with a single counter-example is viewed as enough evidence of the value of retaining a property.